 With an extra guest fee, you can make more money with the same number of bookings.
 This type of fee is usually pretty low, often ranging from only $10 to $20 per extra person per night.

 A cleaning fee is a one-time service fee that covers the cost of cleaning after your guests leave.
 You don’t have to have a cleaning fee (or any fee, for that matter), but it’s an effective way of covering cleaning expenses, especially for owners that employ a cleaning company.
 If you clean your vacation rental yourself, then you may not feel it’s necessary to include a cleaning fee unless you’re going through large amounts of cleaning products.
-For more information on the vacation rental cleaning process, check out this article.
+For more information, check out vacation rental cleaning tips.

 The range of costs for a cleaning fee varies quite a bit.
 Typically, it’s at least $50 to $100, but it depends on the size of the property, if you’ve hired professional cleaners, and whether or not a large group stayed at your vacation rental.
 As you can imagine, cleaning up after a single remote worker won’t require as much work as cleaning up after a group of a dozen people attending a family reunion.
 Another factor is whether your vacation rental property is a budget option, a luxury option, or somewhere in between.
 Luxury travelers will have no problem paying a cleaning fee, but budget travelers are more likely to balk at an extra expense.
 If you’re renting out a room in your house, for instance, your guests aren’t likely to want to pay an expensive cleaning fee.